leilamalihi/leilamalihi.github.io/_pages/about.md

  ![Real Or Synthetic](/images/Sc.png)
          *Detecting the wound part by Xception model*

- - Using Xception model the wound part detected.
+ - Using deep neural Xception model, the wound part detected.
  - The wound part marked by Grad-cam.[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)

  ---
  .
 # LCW: a dataset for children
 ![Real Or Synthetic](/images/face.png)
 *Some images of LCW dataset*